addpipe/pipe-react-demo-ts/README.md

 This project demonstrates how to integrate the [@addpipe/react-pipe-media-recorder](https://www.npmjs.com/package/@addpipe/react-pipe-media-recorder) NPM package into a React application using TypeScript.

+This demo is written in TypeScript React.
+A demo written for JavaScript React is also available [here](https://github.com/addpipe/pipe-react-demo).

 ## Features

 * **React Integration**: Uses the `@addpipe/react-pipe-media-recorder` package for media recording.